munificent/game-programming-patterns/book/introduction.markdown

   their careers progress.

 * **Whole-engine books.** In contrast, these try to span all of the different parts of an entire game engine.
-They are composed to build a complete engine suited to some specific genre of game, usually a 3D first-person shooter.
+They are oriented towards building a complete engine suited to some specific genre of game, usually a 3D first-person shooter.

 I like both of these kinds of books, but I think they leave some gaps.
 Books